USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 - `setenv NETCDFF_INCL_DIR`: the location of the netCDF Fortran include files on your system.
 - `setenv MPI_LIB_DIR`: the location of the MPI (OpenMPI or MVAPICH) on your system.

-For example, if your netCDF libraries are installed in /usr/local/netcdf/lib, set `NETCDF_LIB_DIR` to /usr/local/netcdf/lib.
-Similarly, if your I/O API library is installed in /home/cmaq/ioapi/Linux2_x86_64ifort, set `IOAPI_LIB_DIR` to /home/cmaq/ioapi/Linux2_x86_64ifort.
+For example, if your netCDF C libraries are installed in /usr/local/netcdf/lib, set `NETCDF_LIB_DIR` to /usr/local/netcdf/lib.
+Similarly, if your I/O API library is installed in /home/cmaq/ioapi/Linux2_x86_64gfort, set `IOAPI_LIB_DIR` to /home/cmaq/ioapi/Linux2_x86_64gfort.

 *1.* Check the names of the I/O API and netCDF libraries using the `ioapi_lib` and `netcdf_lib` script variables.